 - Mail service is available, depending on where you are, but it’s a bad idea anyway.

-The UK’s declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+The UK’s declarations and Central Authority information can be found here.

 Bonus practice tip… if you’re defense counsel, always question the validity of service effected on your overseas client.
 The plaintiff may not have done it correctly.